-For example, if your Cavapoo is smaller in stature, then keeping them in the lower half of the weight range makes sense.
+For example, if your Cavapoo is smaller, then keeping them in the lower half of the weight range makes sense.
 Anything else could put pressure on joints and their body in general.

-A Cavapoo can be prone to a heart issue, but for their body, it’s hip dysplasia you need to be looking out for.
-Any excess weight can put real pressure on their hips, and that will be problematic in the future.
+A Cavapoo can be prone to a heart issue, but it’s hip dysplasia you must look out for in their body.
+Any excess weight can put pressure on their hips, which will be problematic.

-Feeding both the right food, along with the right amount, is important.
-A Cavapoo puppy should be fed up to four times a day, but an adult can be fed just once or twice.
+Feeding both the right food, along with the right amount, is essential.
+A Cavapoo puppy should be fed up to four times daily, but an adult can be fed once or twice.

 But Why the Wide Ranges?

-But you may be wondering how the Cavapoo has such a wide range when it comes to their height and weight.
+But you may be wondering how the Cavapoo has such a wide range regarding their height and weight.
 Well, there’s a good reason for that.

-This will be determined by the parents, so if buying a puppy then you may get an idea of what to expect from your puppy.
-However, that is no absolute guarantee.
+This will be determined by the parents, so if buying a puppy, then you may get an idea of what to expect from your puppy.
+However, that is no guarantee.

 The Difference Between Male and Female

-It’s worth noting that there is also a very clear difference between both male and female when it comes to your Cavapoo.
+It’s worth noting that there is also a very clear difference between both males and females when it comes to your Cavapoo.

-In general, a male will be more to the upper end of the size and weight ranges while the female is generally smaller.
-Of course, you can get some exceptions to all of this, but it is a general rule of thumb.
+Generally, a male will be more to the upper end of the size and weight ranges while a female is generally smaller.
+Of course, you can get some exceptions to this, but it is a general rule of thumb.

 But it Gets More Complicated

 So far, things have been quite straightforward when it comes to talking about how big an adult Cavapoo is going to be.
-But it’s now time to make things just ever so slightly more complicated.
+But it’s now time to make things slightly more complicated.

-You see, when it comes to the Cavapoo, then you have different types.
+You see, you have different types when it comes to the Cavapoo.
 Also, we are not talking about the difference between toy and mini either.

-Instead, we are referring to F1, Fb and F2b.
-If you are completely lost as to what we mean, then you won’t be for much longer.
+Instead, we are referring to F1, Fb, and F2b.
+If you are completely lost in what we mean, you won’t be for much longer.